IBIC/birthdaycard/README.md

 The -d flag is optional and  used to determine which saggital slice to use for the card, counted in centimeters, for the best image.
 By default, a saggital slice 1mm to the *right or left* of the midline is selected.
 Use this flag to override this selection if the saggital slice selected by default is not attractive.

-It is important to verify that the saggital slice chosen is attactrive and free of artifacts.
+It is important to verify that the saggital slice chosen is an attractive full brain that isand of voids and artifacts.

 [Here is a good example of a bad slice](IBIC/birthdaycard/wapostscan.jpg) [Source](https://www.washingtonpost.com/news/to-your-health/wp/2018/03/12/doctors-find-air-pocket-where-part-of-mans-brain-should-be/)